matze-dd/Tex2txt/README.md

 expressions.
-Its internal design could be more orderly, but stronger structuring, for instance with classes, would probably increase the program size (currently, less than 900 effective lines of code).
+Its internal design could be more orderly, but stronger structuring, for instance with classes, would probably increase the program size (currently, about 900 effective lines of code).
 In section [Remarks on implementation](#remarks-on-implementation), some general points are indicated.